gravity-resonance/toroid-quantum-gravity-resonance/README.md

 # Toroid Models for Quantum–Gravitational Resonance via de Broglie–Schwarzschild Symmetry

+The full A-series of 9 articles is available here https://zenodo.org/records/18888582

 This repository presents a theoretical framework for achieving **quantum–gravitational resonance** through engineered symmetry between the **de Broglie wavelength** and the **Schwarzschild radius**:

 $\lambda = R_s$